-It was a bit funny really I went for an interview to Sainsburys because my mother knew old Mrs. Sainsbury so that’s going back somewhere to the First World War.
-She'd arranged that I should have an interview.
-When I had the interview it turned out that I was going to have to fill up sugar bags for a whole year.
-I felt very sort of let down because I thought because I thought ‘Here am I, studied for something better and I’m going to fill up sugar bags.’
-So I said, ‘No Thank you.'
-So I came out and I stood looking around me and dead opposite was Industrial House.
-I thought, ‘I’ll go and have a look what’s going on there' And I walked in and they said ‘Oh come right in.’
+My first job was a bit funny really – I went for an interview to Sainsbury’s because my mother knew old Mrs. Sainsbury so that’s going back somewhere to the First World War.
+When I had the interview, it turned out that I was going to have to fill up sugar bags for a whole year.
+I felt very let down because I thought, ‘Here I am, studied for something better and I’m going to fill up sugar bags.’
+So, I said no thank you to that job.
+I came out of Sainsbury’s and I stood looking around me and dead opposite was Industrial House.
+I thought, ‘I’ll go and have a look what’s going on there’.
+I walked in and they said ‘oh come right in.’
 I was a bit of a sucker because in those days we weren’t as wise as you people.
-And they said ‘What would you like to do?’
+They said, ‘what would you like to do?’
 And I said ‘I don’t know.
 I don’t really know what I’m doing here to start with except that I’ve come in here to look around to see if there’s any clerking jobs or something like that until I find out what I want to do.
-I’m interested in medicine.
-Well the war was coming and so they said ‘We need you now.'
-So on the 6th October 1939 I suckered and signed the Alliance and I became Royal Air Force.
+I’m interested in medicine.’
+Well the war was coming and so they said they needed me now.
+So, on the 6th October 1939 I signed the Alliance and I became Royal Air Force.

-Then I was down at Uxbridge, which was a medical centre at the time, and after a fortnight I thought ‘Blow this for a game of soldiers.'
-And they used to have what they called DROs where you could find jobs going within the Air Force and they said, ‘Anybody that speaks languages interested?’
+Then I was down at Uxbridge, which was a medical centre at the time, and after a fortnight I thought ‘blow this for a game of soldiers.’
+They used to have what they called DRO’s where you could find jobs going within the Air Force and they said, ‘anybody that speaks languages interested?’
 My mother had been in France before the First World War and she was going to train to be a chef, and she taught me French and I took Latin at school.
-So they said to me ‘Right, we’ll let you know.’
+So, they said to me, ‘Right, we’ll let you know.’
 And I had to sign forms as usual.
-And it was about a month or two later that I got a letter saying to go to London.
-And it was very odd because when I went to London, just to the side of Westminster Abbey there were very tall houses there.
-I knocked at the door, and it was most odd.
-There was this door in the chimney, and they took me into this room where there were three men, they asked me questions about my education and one thing and another and about my languages and they said ‘What we want is what you would call today a street wise kid.’
+It was about a month or two later that I got a letter saying to go to London.
+It was very odd because just to the side of Westminster Abbey there were very tall houses.
+I knocked at the door and there was this door in the chimney, and they took me into this room where there were three men.
+They asked me questions about my education and one thing and another and about my languages and they said, ‘What we want is what you would call today a street wise kid.’
 I was a street wise kid.
-And they said ‘You’ll hear from us again.'
-And in a couple of months time I did get a letter telling me to report to the training camp.
-I still didn’t know what I was going to be trained for and it turned out it was for SOE, Special Operations Executive, a spy.
+And they said, ‘You’ll hear from us again.’
+In a couple of months time I did get a letter telling me to report to the training camp.
+I still didn’t know what I was going to be trained for and it turned out it was for SOE (Special Operations Executive), a spy.
 You went into the camp and you were given a number straight away.
-Then your name didn’t exist any more.
+Then your name didn’t exist anymore.
 Then I went through a lot of training.
 You wouldn’t be interested because I’m not supposed to tell you that anyhow, and at the end of it I was sent out to France to a place called Metz.
 That’s right at the top of France on the borders.

-So then I was given another job to do with air craft and then I thought what else can I do in an air craft and Air Force?
-And there were some interesting things and one of them was paint.
+So, then I was given another job to do with aircraft and I thought what else can I do in an aircraft and Air Force?
+There were some interesting things and one of them was paint.
 There was an aircraft paint and when it was sprayed on the plane became invisible.
-You’ve probably heard of the pilot, what's his name Gary Powers, he flew into Russian territory and they couldn’t detect him at all because this paint made him invisible (not visible on radar).
-I know it sounds absolutely crazy but that’s what it did.
-So I did that for a piece.
+You’ve probably heard of the pilot Gary Powers, he flew into Russian territory and they couldn’t detect him at all because this paint made him invisible (not visible on radar).
+I know it sounds absolutely crazy, but that’s what it did.
+So, I did that for a piece.

 And I was given another job in the police force.
 And I didn’t care for it very much.
 It was sort of looking after the ‘pros’ for want of a better word.
-As far as I was concerned I didn’t mind them.
+As far as I was concerned, I didn’t mind them.
 And one day, I think this was extremely funny, because this lady came up to me, she was all dressed up, beautiful dress, and she had a little dog.
 And I said ‘ Excuse me Madam, is that your car there?’
 A beautiful car.
 ‘Yes’ she said.
 ‘Will you move it?’
-I said, because if you don’t I’m going to have to take it in.’
-‘Oh dear,’ she said, ‘I’m so sorry.’ and we chatted for a while and she said ‘I’ll take the dog in and I’ll be moving.’
-And she said ‘By the way, any time you’re on this beat just go round the back, Toni you said your name is, and I’ll tell my maid and she’ll give you something to eat and on a cold day she’ll look after you’
+I said, because if you don’t, I’m going to have to take it in.’
+‘Oh dear,’ she said, ‘I’m so sorry.’ and we chatted for a while and she said, ‘I’ll take the dog in and I’ll be moving.’
+And she said ‘By the way, any time you’re on this beat just go round the back.
+I’ll tell my maid and she’ll give you something to eat and on a cold day she’ll look after you’

-So then I decided I was going to move.
-So I moved back to London and I joined the Met.
+Then I decided I was going to move.
+So, I moved back to London and I joined the Met.
 I didn’t care for that very much.
 Too rough for me.
-So I thought it myself, ‘I’ve got to find something to do. ‘ And I decided that I would go ‘walkabout’ and I went to Spain and to Norway and places like that.
+So, I thought it myself, ‘I’ve got to find something to do. ‘ And I decided that I would go ‘walkabout’ and I went to Spain and to Norway and places like that.
 I enjoyed myself, but I found there wasn’t the sort of excitement I was used to.
 And I just wanted to make life more interesting.
 And then unfortunately all my injuries caught up with me.
-And so I’ve been spending most of my time in and out of hospital.
+And so, I’ve been spending most of my time in and out of hospital.
 The treatment probably isn’t interesting to you because the interesting parts are non-disclosable

-The days I enjoyed were when I first went to Scotland to be trained because everybody was friendly and you never knew when you’d meet again.
-And so the friendship was terrific, and it still is in the Air Force.
+The days I enjoyed were when I first went to Scotland to be trained because everybody was friendly, and you never knew when you’d meet again.
+The friendship was terrific, and it still is in the Air Force.
 And I loved every bit of my Air Force life.
-And I think part of my life as you have it now had been taken from me because there was a war.
+I think part of my life as you have it now had been taken from me because there was a war.